-Grounds Management Group at UAH utilizes street sweepers on an as-needed basis to address the removal of accumulated debris from parking lots, parking decks, streets, pedestrian walkways and sidewalks.
-Grounds Management Personnel provide weekly inspections of streets, and/or as conditions warrant, of the street drains and curbs.
-During fall and winter months, Grounds Management removes leaves and other debris on a daily basis throughout campus.
+Grounds Management Group at UAH utilizes street sweepers on a weekly basis to address the removal of accumulated debris from parking lots, parking decks, streets, pedestrian walkways and sidewalks.
+Grounds Management Personnel provide at least weekly inspections of streets, street drains and curbs.
+During fall and winter months, Grounds Management removed leaves and other debris on a work daily basis throughout the campus.
 Grounds Management also incorporates the use of a large vacuum that allows the landscape debris, which is harvested on campus grounds, to be removed before it is introduced into a storm drain system.
 Mowers with mulching equipment pulverize leaves, limbs and debris on site which reduces possible storm drain blockage.
 This process is used during the spring and summer months unless storms or high winds cause leaves, limbs and debris to cover the campus grounds and streets; at that point the same procedures as the fall and winter removal are used.